kubermatic/docs/content/kubermatic/v2.14/upgrading/2.9_to_2.10/_index.en.md

 ## Node Affinities, Selectors and Tolerations

 In order to improve cluster stability, all Helm charts now allow to configure node affinities, node selectors and taint tolerations.
-To accomodate this change, the `values.yaml` structure for some charts has changed slightly to make more sense.
+To accommodate this change, the `values.yaml` structure for some charts has changed slightly to make more sense.
 Please see the "Explicit resource requests/limits" section below for more details about the structural changes.